The author is a Dentist, who currently works in the private sector.

 You’ve watched Doctor Strange I assume, so you know a surgeon is only as good as his hands or eyes.
 If any of those give way, by means of a freak accident, or old age, your career is pretty much over.

-Now that I’ve given you a bigger picture of Dentistry, and that it’s not as rosy as it seems, I encourage you to think twice before joining us in the Dental industry, before committing yourself to a rigorous hell-ish curriculum here in Singapore, or spending half a million to buy a degree overseas.Do you know Digital Senior has just set up a new Facebook group ?
-Join UniKakis Facebook group to ask questions and engage in discussion!
+Now that I’ve given you a bigger picture of Dentistry, and that it’s not as rosy as it seems, I encourage you to think twice before joining us in the Dental industry, before committing yourself to a rigorous hell-ish curriculum here in Singapore or spending half a million to buy a degree overseas.Ever want to ask a Senior everything about his/her experience?
+Here's your chance to talk to a senior in person.
+On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+Registration is free!
+Check it out now to ask questions and engage in discussion!